andreiajlfortuna/membrane_permeability/README.md

 - **Statistics:** Jackknife error estimates; EP vs no EP compared using non-overlapping error bars or a composite error criterion.
 - **Descriptors:** consensus logP and TPSA from SwissADME, compared with experimental Caco-2 P<sub>app</sub> values.

-## Citation

-Fortuna, A.; Gomes, A. M. M.; Costa, P. J. *Impact of Halogen Anisotropy on the Membrane Permeability of Halogenated Drugs*.
-J. Med.
-Chem.
-2026. https://doi.org/10.1021/acs.jmedchem.6c01696